Minimally Invasive Surgery at NYU Winthrop Hospital Cancer Center

 At NYU Winthrop Hospital, our team of minimally invasive surgery specialists is uniquely trained in these cutting edge procedures:

 Radiation therapy is a minimally invasive procedure that may be a primary treatment, or may be administered in conjunction with surgery or chemotherapy.

 Radiation therapy works to eliminate any cancer cells that may remain after surgery, or to shrink the size of a tumor before open surgery or minimally invasive surgery.
 Shrinking the tumor helps make any form of surgery less extensive.
 Radiation may also be used to ease pain associated with cancer.

-At Winthrop University Hospital, radiation therapy is expertly administered in the following fully staffed centers:
+At NYU Winthrop Hospital, radiation therapy is expertly administered in the following fully staffed centers: